aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Inserting a Table of Contents

 You can insert a TOC (table of contents) field into the document at the current position by calling the [DocumentBuilder.insertTableOfContents](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertTableOfContents(java.lang.String)) method.
 The DocumentBuilder.insertTableOfContents method will only insert a TOC field into the document.
 In order to build the table of contents and display them according to page numbers, the both **Document.UpdateFields**method must be called after the insertion of the field.
-The following code example demonstrates how to insert a Table of Contents field into a document.
+The following code example shows how to insert a Table of Contents field into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertTableOfContents-1.java" >}}